-Director Richard Pepin, along with his partner Joseph Merhi and their PM Entertainment Group production company, are prolific producers of action films.
-Richard Pepin in particular has begun to specialize in action and science-fiction hybrids.
+Director Richard Pepin, along with his partner Joseph Merhi and their PM Entertainment Group production company, were prolific producers of action films during the 1990s/2000s.
+Richard Pepin in particular specialised in action and science-fiction hybrids.
 (Pepin and Mehri’s other films of genre note are listed at the bottom of the page).
 Cyber Tracker was Richard Pepin’s third film as a director.
-Here he teamed up with Don ‘The Dragon’ Wilson, a World Kickboxing Champion who has maintained a fair career as an action movie star in the B-movie end of the market throughout the 1990s and beyond, boosted in no small part by numerous roles in PM’s films.
+Here he teamed up with Don ‘The Dragon’ Wilson, a World Kickboxing Champion who maintained a fair career as an action movie star in the B-movie end of the market throughout the 1990s, boosted in no small part by numerous roles in PM’s films.

 Cyber Tracker is a blatant rehash of the basics of The Terminator (1984) and RoboCop (1987) – killer androids designed for the purpose of law enforcement, much pursuit as the protagonists try to stop the near-invincible machine (as well as the common misidentification that frequently occurs in low budget sf/action films of an android being confused for a cyborg).
 Ultimately, one can only judge a film in terms of its intentions and whether it achieves said goal.
 In terms of what it sets out to be – a cheaply made Terminator/RoboCop copy where the emphasis is on hard and fast action – Cyber Tracker achieves its ambitions passably well.
 The corollary might also be that Cyber Tracker is not something that anybody is ever going to confuse as a work of cinematic genius.
 Nevertheless, the action sequences move with a sufficiently physical impact and the fight scenes have a toughness – the climactic showdown between Don ‘The Dragon’ Wilson and Michael Norton feels like the blows are actually connecting.